October 7, 2024

 Air ionizers

-The other popular, yet still not very known, air purifier group is air ionizers.
+The other popular, yet still not very known, air purifier group are air ionizers.
 These are devices that work differently than HEPA filters.
-Their air-cleaning process goes like this:
+Their air cleaning process goes like this:

 1. Air ionizer produces negative ions, which they release into the air.